Moritz344/NeroEditor/README.md

 ```

-⚠ Note: There is no  executable files yet.
+⚠ Note: There is now an executable file you can run to use the app.
-If you want to test the app, you'll need to build it from the source code.

 # Author